JetBrains/kotlin-web-site/docs/topics/k2-compiler-guide.md

     // platform function
 }
 ```

-In comparison, if you declare the overloads for `whichFun()` within the same source set, the function from common code
+In comparison, if you declare the overloads for `whichFun()` within the same source set, the function from the common
-is resolved because your code doesn't have access to the platform-specific version:
+code will be resolved because your code doesn't have access to the platform-specific version:

 ```kotlin
 // Example library isn't used